-Many children do not learn to tie their shoelaces until they are older.
-On the one hand, this is because there is such a wide offer of children's shoes with practical hook and loop straps that make learning how to tie a bow redundant.
-On the other, the learning of practical skills is generally less important these days.
+Many children learn to tie their shoelaces very late.
+This is partly because there is a wide range of kids' shoes with practical Velcro fastenings that make tying laces unnecessary.
+On the other hand, learning practical skills generally takes a back seat.

-Like for so many child development aspect, there is no generally applicable "right" point in time.
-Many children are already able to tie their shoelaces at pre-school age.
-Others need longer and do not master this skill until they are a little older.
+As with many topics, there is no universally ‘right’ time.
+Many children are able to learn to tie their shoelaces as early as preschool age.
+Others need more time and only master it a little later.

 Generally speaking, parents and early years teachers can teach children how to tie their shoelaces when they are around five to six years old.
 By that age, most of them have already developed the necessary motor skills.
 However, every child learns new skills at their own speed.
 So be patient, and support your child during their individual learning process.

-Babies and toddlers watch with fascination as their parents or older children in kindergarten tie their shoelaces.
-However, when they try to do it themselves for the first time, they soon experience frustration: they simply can't seem to tie a proper knot!
-Although learning to tie a bow is no easy task and takes a little time, it can even be fun, provided it is done with the right approach.
+Babies and toddlers watch with fascination when their parents or older children at nursery tie their shoelaces.
+But when they try it themselves for the first time, frustration quickly sets in: they just can't seem to get the knot right!
+Learning to tie shoelaces is no easy feat and takes some time, but with the right approach it can even be fun.

 Be patient.

-Learning to tie shoelaces should not become a difficult test the child may become scared of failing.
-It is therefore important to exercise patience when your offspring cannot tie the bow properly even after plenty of practice.
+Learning to tie shoelaces should not be a difficult test that causes the child to develop a fear of failure.
+Therefore, it is very important to remain patient if your child cannot tie the bow properly, even after a lot of practice.

 Praise your child!